input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 Certificates are conditionally added to a block.
 The following function deterimes if there needs to be a certificate provided for a given voting round and a local block-tree.

-The conditions (a) - (c) are reflected in the Peras paper.
+The conditions (a) - (c) are reflected in Figure 2 in the *Peras* paper

+a) There is no certificate from 2 rounds ago in certs
+b) The last seen certificate is not expired
+c) The last seen certificate is from a later round than the last certificate on chain

 ```agda
     needCert : RoundNumber → T → Maybe Certificate
     needCert (MkRoundNumber r) t =